dairah-technologies/news-aggregator/README.md

 ### Description
 For this assignment you have to implement an application that aggregates news from two different APIs.
 The APIs you'll be using are [**Reddit**](https://www.reddit.com/dev/api/ "Reddit") and [**News API**](https://newsapi.org/ "News API").

 The application that you submit must have thoughtful design decisions, well documented and unit tested code.
-This assignment should not take more than 5 hours to complete.

 ### Functions
 The two functionalities that need to be implemented are "list" and "search".